LearnTeachCode/twitter-gamebot/HEROKUINSTRUCTIONS.md

 # Python + Heroku = :heart:

-Python is a philosophy of elegance that spawned a community which speaks a common-enough programming language aimed at tying imagination into practicality.
+**Python** is a philosophy of elegance that spawned a community which speaks a common-enough programming language aimed at tying imagination into practicality.

-Heroku is a Platform as a Service (PaaS) host for deploying applications.
+[**Heroku**](https://www.heroku.com/) is a Platform as a Service (PaaS) host for deploying applications.

-## Prerequisites
+## Prerequisites :heavy_check_mark:
 * [Heroku toolbelt](https://toolbelt.heroku.com/)
 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [Python](https://www.python.org/)